Authors can write or upload their manuscripts on Inkitt based on our guidelines.

 A pity he hadn’t known about it sooner.
 He was a bit rusty with some of the stronger spells, preferring to spend his free time researching the texts of the lost dwarven culture, but he could’ve given the overseers a proper display of battle tactics.
 Maybe it would’ve been enough to convince them to let him compete tomorrow.

 Was it too late to join?
-What would the competing entail?
+What would competing entail?
 A prowess with battle spells, certainly.
 Anything else?
-He’d a certain flair for healing, which should be helpful on the front line and an instant mark in his favour.
+He had a certain flair for healing, which should be helpful on the front line and an instant mark in his favour.

 For that chance, he would suffer being leashed.

 “It’s rather late for you to be up,” a familiar voice said, pulling him out of his musing.

 His head snapped up.
 Tricia, his personal guardian, stood at the top of the stairs.
 He took in the crossed arms, accompanied by the measured tapping of her foot, and swallowed.
 “Mother,” he murmured, giving her a small bow.

 She wasn’t his actual mother, despite having raised him from birth.
 No spellster was allowed to have direct responsibility over their own child.
 He doubted his parents even knew which of the countless spellster children was theirs any more than he knew which couple had been responsible for his creation.

 By the quirk in Tricia’s pursed lips, humouring him was not on her agenda. ”You should be in bed, young man.”

 Dylan scrunched his shoulders, trying to look as small as possible as he climbed the remaining steps between them.
 “I was talking to Ness.”